 How to make this tomato pie recipe

-Pour the ricotta and egg mixture into a greased pie pan, and sprinkle with half of the mozzarella cheese.
-Arrange the tomato slices in a single layer on top of the egg cheese mixture and bake for 45 minutes.
+STEP 4: Pour the ricotta mixture into the pie pan and sprinkle half the mozzarella on top.
+Arrange tomato slices in a single layer over the mixture.

 Variations

-- Caramelized onion and tomato pie - ¼ to ½ cup of caramelized onions to the pie filling before baking.
+- Caramelized onions – 1/4 to 1/2 cup of caramelized onions to the pie filling before layering with the tomatoes before baking.

-- Add more vegetables - Add sauteed mushrooms, shredded zucchini or fresh spinach to the pie filling before baking.
+- Add more vegetables – Mix sauteed mushrooms, zucchini or spinach to the pie filling before baking.

-- Spicy tomato pie - add 1 teaspoon or two of diced jalapeno peppers, chili peppers or a few dashes of red pepper flakes.
+- Spicy – Stir in a teaspoon or two of diced jalapeno peppers, chili peppers or a few dashes of red pepper flakes.

-- Herbs - used any of your fresh herbs such as parsley, oregano, cilantro or sage.
+- Herbs – Use any combination of your favorite fresh herbs such as parsley, oregano, cilantro or sage.
+Start with a tablespoon or two and go from there.

 What to serve with crustless tomato pie